A divergent thinking tool

 .
 The objective is quantity, not necessarily quality and is based on the principle that "many brains are often better than one."

-- no mechanisms for converging ideas (many ideas may be thrown out if not obviously relevant)
+- No mechanisms for converging ideas (many ideas may be thrown out if not obviously relevant).
+Good news, convergent thinking is not part of this tool!

 - Collection of a large volume of ideas relevant to any enterprise change effort